arokettu/bencode/docs/decoding.rst

     // [
     //   "arr" => [1,2,3,4],
     //   "bool" => 1,
-    //   "float" => "3.1415",
     //   "int" => 123,
     //   "string" => "test\0test",
     // ]

-Please note that floats and booleans will stay converted because Bencode has no native support for these types.
+Please note that booleans will stay converted because Bencode has no native support for these types.

 Lists and Dictionaries
 ======================